Emmanuel Sanon

 Emmanuel "Manno" Sanon (25 June 1951 – 21 February 2008) was a Haitian professional footballer who played as a striker.
 He starred in the Haiti national team winning the 1973 CONCACAF Championship.
 Haiti qualified for the finals of the 1974 FIFA World Cup.
 Though they lost all three matches Sanon scored twice in the tournament.

-His goal against Italy when he ran onto a pass from Philippe Vorbe was the first conceded by Italian keeper Dino Zoff in 1,142 minutes of football.
+His goal against Italy when he ran onto a pass from Philippe Vorbe was the first conceded by Italian goalkeeper Dino Zoff in 1,142 minutes of football.

 Sanon won his home national championship in 1971 with top-level Don Bosco.
 He then won the Belgian Cup in the Belgian Pro League in 1979 with the K. Beerschot V.A.C.

 Sanon is among the "Les 100 Héros de la Coupe du Monde" (100 Heroes of the World Cup), which included the top 100 World Cup Players from 1930 to 1990, a list drawn up in 1994 by the France Football magazine based exclusively on their performances at World Cup level.